vuestorefront/storefront-api/docs/guide/default-modules/graphql.md

 # GraphQL Interfaces

-Storefront supports GraphQL to get data for products, categories, products, and taxerules.
+Storefront supports GraphQL to get data for: `products`, `categories`, `attributes` and `taxerules`.
 The default GraphQL resolvers fetch the data from Elasticsearch.
-You can easily create custom schemas and resolvers for Search Engines / 3rd Party APIs
+You can easily create custom schemas and resolvers for Search Engines / 3rd Party API.

 ## GraphQL Schema

 Our default GraphQL schema is defined in the within the [modules](../modules/introduction.md).
-By default we provide the `default-catalog` module which contains pretty comprehensive eCommerce schema that can be easily modified up to your needs.
+By default, we provide the `default-catalog` module.
+It contains a pretty comprehensive eCommerce schema that can be easily modified up to your needs.
 Check the [Default schema documentation](https://divanteltd.github.io/storefront-graphql-api-schema/)

 ## GraphQL Playground and queries

-After launching the Storefront Api server there is a GraphQL API interface available under [http://localhost:8080/graphql](http://localhost:8080/graphql).
+After launching the Storefront API server, there is a GraphQL API interface available under [http://localhost:8080/graphql](http://localhost:8080/graphql).
 You can use it for testing out some Graph QL queries.

 You can find an example request for querying the products entity below: